- Saint Kentigern Home

 Areas the class covers include:

-Netball Code Head - Nicola Lewis-Clifford
+Netball Code Head - Natalie Milicich

 Overview of Programme

-Cricket Code Head- Mark Greatbatch
+Cricket Code Head- Mark O'Donnell

 First and foremost, we look to create a positive and fun learning environment for our players.
 We are passionate about developing footballers and good people based on the 4-corner approach (Technical, Physical, Tactical, Mental).

 One of our aims is to develop players for our 1st XI Boys’ and Girls’ teams.
 We also want to ensure we have multiple pathways for our players with a focus on the individual player and their needs.
-The programme consists of 4 periods over a 7-day timetable.
-One of the 4 periods is dedicated to strength and conditioning which takes place in our state-of-the-art fitness centre with our Strength and Conditioning Coach.
-The other three periods are a combination of technical and classroom work.

 Football Code Head - Brian Shelley